 Let's all pretend we're mermaids and move to this rainbow seashell-inspired house #Home#rainbow#real estate#weird houses September 4 | Stephanie Kaloi Photo via Beautiful Life.
 I didn't know it at the time, but in 2006 the geniuses behind Arquitectura Orgánica designed and built MY (new) DREAM HOME: this mollusk-shaped, rainbow-window adorned abode.
 According to Beautiful Life: A young couple with two children from Mexico City who after living in a conventional home wanted to change to one integrated to nature.
 The goal of this project was to make it feel like an internal inhabitant of a snail, like a mollusk moving from one chamber to another, like a symbiotic dweller of a huge fossil maternal cloister.
 You can see more photos, including the original plans for the house, at Beautiful Life.
 I have no idea if the house is for sale or the owners are just showing it off, but either way I'm happy someone put it online so we could all bask in its splendor.
 So let's all put on the soundtrack from The Little Mermaid, click this link, and float around singing along.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Stephanie Kaloi I am the former editor of Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
+Fix Typo Stephanie Kaloi I was the editor of the now-defunct Offbeat Families, and owner/photographer at Stephanie Kaloi Photography in Portland, OR.
 PREVIOUS Use a mini teapot to water your indoor plants NEXT 5 kid's books that are probably out of print that you should try to find anyway Show/Hide comments [ 2 ] This looks like the perfect house for Barbapapa and family!
 Reply I'm intrigued to see how it lasts over the years, I really hope it can withstand the test of time.
 Its actually really gorgeous.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.